-If the URPA system does not activate due to a temporary condition, the message PARK ASSIST OFF displays on the DIC and a red light comes on the rear URPA display when the shift lever is moved into R (Reverse).
+If the URPA system does not activate due to a temporary condition, the message PARK ASSIST OFF displays on the DIC.
+See Driver Information Center (DIC) on page 5-25 for more information.
 This can occur under the following conditions:

-- The ultrasonic sensors are not clean.
-Keep the vehicle's rear bumper free of mud, dirt, snow, ice and slush.
-For cleaning instructions, see Exterior Care on page 9-88. - A trailer was attached to the vehicle, or an object was hanging out of the trunk during the last drive cycle, making the red light come on in the rear display.
-Once the attached object is removed, URPA will return to normal operation.
+- The driver has disabled the system. - The ultrasonic sensors are not clean.
+Keep the vehicle's rear bumper free of mud, dirt, snow, ice, and slush.
+For cleaning instructions, see Exterior Care on page 10-95 - The park assist sensors are covered by frost or ice, which can occur after washing the vehicle in cold weather.
+Keep the sensors free of frost or ice.

-- A tow bar is attached to the vehicle. - The vehicle's bumper is damaged.
-Take the vehicle to your dealer/retailer to repair the system. - Other conditions may affect system performance, such as vibrations from a jackhammer or the compression of air brakes on a very large truck that is near the vehicle.
+- A trailer was attached to the vehicle, or an object was hanging out of the trunk during the last drive cycle.
+Once the object is removed, URPA will return to normal operation. - The vehicle's bumper is damaged.
+Take the vehicle to your dealer to repair the system. - Other conditions may affect system performance, such as vibrations from a jackhammer or the compression of air brakes on a very large truck.

-If the system is still disabled, after driving forward at least 25 km/h (15 mph), take the vehicle to your dealer/retailer.
+If the system is still disabled, after driving forward at least 40 km/h (25 mph), take the vehicle to your dealer.